-This portion of the Amherst History Mural by David Fichter (2005; demolished 2016; to be recreated 2019) in the 1730 West Cemetery references the trolley car line that served Amherst from 1897 through the mid-twentieth century.
+This portion of the Amherst History Mural by David Fichter (2005; demolished 2016; in the process of being recreated 2019) in the 1730 West Cemetery references the trolley car line that served Amherst from 1897 through the mid-twentieth century.
 Deliberately and playfully anachronistic, it juxtaposes people of differing periods and social classes.
 At the rear of the car are two authors: Edward Hitchcock (1793-1864), professor of natural theology and geology and Amherst College President, and his wife, educator and artist Orra White Hitchcock, (1796-1863), intellectual as well as romantic partners who together explored the world of nature.

 The trolley car line succumbed to the popularity of the bus and personal auto.
 Today, of course, we would kill to get back this sustainable and convenient “light rail” of the sort we enjoyed in SHARP Minneapolis 2007 and SHARP Sydney 2018.
 Lesson learned too late (always the case), but here we are.